Simone Brisighella

 From 2023 to summer 2025 he played also for Viadana in Italian Serie A Elite as Academy Player.

 In 2023 and 2024 he was named in Italy U20s squad. for annual Six Nations Under 20s Championship.

 On 3 December 2024 he was called in Italy Under 23 squad for test series against Emerging Scotland.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring.